-- 1. I order the ministry to disclose the records to the requester by April 12, 2021 but not before April 6, 2021.
+- 1. I order the ministry to disclose the records to the requester by April 22, 2021 but not before April 17, 2021.
 The ministry is to sever the information it originally decided to withhold, as well as the email addresses in the records. - 2.
-I reserve the right to require the ministry to provide this office with a copy of the record it discloses to the requester. - 3.
+I reserve the right to require the ministry to provide this office with a copy of the records it discloses to the requester. - 3.
 The timelines noted in order provisions 1 and 2 may be extended if the ministry is unable to comply in light of the current COVID-19 situation, and I remain seized to consider any resulting extension request.

-Original signed by: March 4, 2021
+Original Signed by: March 18, 2021

 Cathy Hamilton

 Adjudicator